Emmaus in Jewish Tradition

 “The labor of the foolish wearieth every one of them, because he knoweth not how to go to the city” (Ecclesiastes 10, 15), like a man who leaves Ramla for Jerusalem (Bayt al-Maqdis), which is quite a famous road; if he wants to make a short-cut, he will pass through ‘Imwâs (Emmaus) and Qaryat al-‘anab; but he [the fool] will not go this way but will go towards Gaza and turn towards Bayt Jibrin and from there to Zughar and afterwards return to ‘Eyn Gedi and from there to Jericho and from there to Jerusalem . . .” (cited by Moshe Gil in “A History of Palestine”, Cambridge, 1997, p.203).

-Benjamin of Tudela visits the region of Emmaus ca. 1170, his account is the first known mention of the Latrun fortress (Toron de los Caballeros), built about 30 years earlier:
+Benjamin of Tudela visits the region of Emmaus ca. 1170, he is the first mediaeval traveller to mention the fortress of Latrun (Toron de los Caballeros), built about 30 years earlier:

 “…It is five parasangs hence to Beit Jaberim, the ancient Mareshah, where there are but three Jewish inhabitants.
 Five parasangs farther bring us to Toron de los Caballeros, which is Shunem, inhabited by three hundred Jews.
 We then proceed three parasangs to St. Samuel of Shiloh, the ancient Shiloh, within two parasangs of Jerusalem…” (The travels of Benjamin of Tudela (2nd half of the 12th c., I. D. Eisenstein "אוצר מסעות, A Compendium of Jewish Travels", NY 1926, p.
 28).

 Rabbi Itshak Helo from Aragon, The Roads to Jerusalem (ca. 1334), “Second Route to Jerusalem”